The Latest on Over-the-Counter (OTC) Hearing Aids

 Those with moderate-to-severe hearing loss, under the age of 18, challenged by learning new things or who have complex health conditions are not candidates for OTC hearing aids.

-Prices will be determined by the manufacturers, but a “best guess” is that OTC hearing aids will run $800-$1,200 a pair.
-In addition, the individual will be responsible for fitting their own hearing aids and servicing them and there is no mandated return policy, so the consumer will need to understand their options before purchasing.
+Most OTC hearing aids run $300-$3,500 a pair.
+In addition, the individual is responsible for fitting their own hearing aids and servicing them and there is no mandated return policy, so the consumer should understand their options before purchasing.

 Individuals who have more severe hearing loss should continue to wear prescription hearing aids that are dispensed and fit by state-licensed, highly trained hearing healthcare professionals, such as audiologists.